Did you know that socks are the single most requested item by homeless shelters?

 In 2016, Isaac Ash, Founder and President of United Legwear and Apparel Co., challenged his colleagues to donate one million pairs of socks to help the homeless.
 What started as a friendly challenge has turned into an initiative that truly provides a sense of hope and comfort to the hundreds of thousands of people across the country that are very much in need.

-Now in its FIFTH year, our One Million Pairs of Socks Campaign has surpassed our goal – we have already collected over six million!
+Now in its FIFTH year, our One Million Pairs of Socks Campaign has surpassed our goal – we have already collected over seven million!

-If you are a retail company or manufacturer interested in donating new socks for the homeless, please
+If you are a retail company or manufacturer interested in donating new socks for the homeless:

 For more information, please contact: